loafey/master-thesis/Thesis/5.0. Usage/main.typ

 #figure(
   caption: [
-    Benchmark comparing the average time needed to calculate the fibbonaci numbers 30 to 40 in the two different implementions.
-Each number was ran and timed 100 times.
+    Benchmark comparing the average time needed to calculate the fibonacci numbers 30 to 40 in the two different implementations.
+Each number was run and timed 100 times.
     Time is measured in milliseconds, and displayed in a logarithmic manner.
     The C version was compiled using GCC with O0 and O3.
   ],